openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 # Requesting Verified Claims

+Verified Claims and related verification data can be requested on the level of individual data elements by utilizing the `claims` parameter as defined in Section 5.5 of the OpenID Connect specification [@!OpenID].

+As a general rule, the OP MUST NOT provide the RP with any data it did not request.
+However, the OP MAY at its discretion omit claims from the response.

 ## Requesting End-User Claims {#req_claims}

 Verified Claims can be requested on the level of individual Claims about the End-User by utilizing the `claims` parameter as defined in Section 5.5 of the OpenID Connect specification [@!OpenID].